Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 }
 ```

-Notice that in this second effect we are using the same idea of navigating with Angular's router to the same place (look at the empty array `[]`), and then we just override the query params.
-There is where we consume the value of our `queryParamValue` signal, so this second effect will be executed every time it gets updated.
+In this second effect we are using the same idea of navigating with Angular's router to the same place (look at the empty array `[]`), and then we just update the query params.
+Notice how we access our `queryParamValue` signal in this second effect, so it will be executed every time the writable signal gets updated.

 When we look at this setup with the two effects, it seems like is going to enter in an infinite loop: the first effect makes `activatedRouteValue` to update `queryParamValue`, this will trigger the second effect, where `queryParamValue` will update `activatedRouteValue`, which will trigger the first effect again, and so on and so forth.